Mehul-Aneja/animal-memory-game/README.md

 The following **additional** features are implemented:

 * [x] Separate lost game message if you lost because you ran out of time
-* [x] Buttons "pop" when clicked.
+* [x] Buttons "pop" when clicked
-* [x] Button to toggle easy/hard mode to control whether game speeds up
+* [x] Button to toggle easy/hard mode
+* [x] Easy Mode with 4 buttons and consistent playback speed
+* [x] Hard Mode with 5 buttons and faster playback speed after every round

 ## Video Walkthrough (GIF)